ellertj/ellertj.github.io/_posts/2023-12-31-top-10-movies-I-watched-in-2023.md

 and I'm going into 2024 with a sizeable stack of unreads that I will _non-committally_ work my way through without putting _any_ pressure on myself.
 On the other hand, my resolution to watch one movie per week went way better than I expected.
 I ended up watching 57 movies this year that I hadn't seen before.
 Some were new releases I caught in theaters, others were old things I felt I'd missed out on and needed to see.
 They're not all classics, or even that good, but I enjoyed most of them.

-I've put together a list of the top ten that I watched this year, in no particular order.
+I've put together a top ten list, in no particular order.
 The definition of this list is loose.
 I'm not claiming that these are definitely better films than the other 47; it's more like these are the ten that I either loved the most or felt deserved some recognition.
 Anyway, here's the list.
 Beware spoilers.